quorten/quorten-blog1/_posts/2019-04-02-color-mixing-hero.md

 perceptual brightness, that's a lot of energy and money you can save.
-Indeed, this is one of the principal techniques used to save energy in fluorescent and LED lighting, in addition to not generating light in invisible light frequencies like infrared.
+Indeed, this is one of the principal techniques used to save energy in fluorescent and LED lighting, in addition to not generating light in invisible light wavelengths like infrared.

 Unfortunately, agressive use of this technique results in reducvd _color rendering index_ (CRI).
 The truth is, when you are working with artificial lighting, there are many object surfaces of which you do not and cannot know the exact range of spectral reflections.
-If your frequency bands of artificial light are not at the peak reflection frequencies of the objects in question, their colors are going to look weird, inaccurate, and outright incorrect.
-The only remedy for this is to use a more spectral illuminant, which means you must project light over more frequencies and pay for that additional energy cost.
+If your "frequency bands" of artificial light are not at the peak reflection wavelengths of the objects in question, their colors are going to look weird, inaccurate, and outright incorrect.
+The only remedy for this is to use a more spectral illuminant, which means you must project light over more wavelengths and pay for that additional energy cost.
 So you can't get everything for free.

 20190907/https://en.wikipedia.org/wiki/Color_rendering_index